dalbergasia/Covid-19-Model/README.md

 ### **Step IV: Building the simulation engine**
 ---

 Using the model equations from Step II and values of _static features_ from step III, we built a deterministic model in Python (WIP) and excel (Completed).
 Figure 2 shows time variance of susceptible (S), Exposed (E), Infectious with mild symptoms (I), Infectious with severe symptoms (C), Recovered (R), and Dead (D) over the next 2-years for India, using three set of values for dynamic features.
-As indicated earlier, the projections of peak hospital requirement and total number of fatalities vary significantly across the three set
+As indicated earlier, the projections of peak hospital requirement and total number of fatalities vary significantly across the three sets.

 _Figure 2: Simulation model to be updated_